 What’s at Stake

-At six and a half million acres, Indonesia’s Leuser Ecosystem is a world unto itself—a rich and verdant expanse of rare, unbroken, tropical lowland rainforests, cloud draped mountains and steamy peat swamps.
+At six and a half million acres, Indonesia’s Leuser Ecosystem is a world unto itself—a rich and verdant expanse of rare, unbroken, tropical lowland rainforests, cloud-draped mountains and steamy peat swamps.

-It is among the most ancient and life-rich ecosystems ever documented by science, and is the last place on Earth where Sumatran orangutans, elephants, tigers, rhinos and sun bears still roam the same habitat.
+The Leuser Ecosystem is among the most ancient and life-rich ecosystems ever documented by science, and is the last place on Earth where Sumatran orangutans, elephants, tigers, rhinos and sun bears still roam the same habitat.